 The transition to Web 2.0 fueled the emergence of social media, although some forms of social media had been around since the early Internet.
 Virtual game worlds, for example, trace their roots to the earliest multiuser games such as Mazewar (1974) and MUD1 (1978) that were played on ARPANET.
 Massive multiplayer online role-playing games became popular in the mid-1990s.
 The first online virtual world was Habitat, which was developed in 1986 by LucasFilmGames.
 Blogging began sometime around 1994.
 Jorn Barger, an industry pioneer with his weblog Robot Wisdom, was the first person to use the term blog in 1997.
 Blogs became extremely popular in the late 1990s as blogging tools such as browser-based software and Web hosting services became accessible to ordinary users.
 Microblogs such as Twitter have also become popular.

 Other types of social media appeared in the late 1990s, but only took off in the next decade.
 Six Degrees, the first social networking site, launched in 1997 but only lasted until 2001, although it later returned on a limited basis.
 MySpace launched in 2003 and became the most popular social networking site on the Internet until that honor was passed to Facebook.
 In 2004 Facebook was started as a private social network to help students at Harvard stay in touch and network.
 Facebook became so popular that, in 2006, it became available to more users outside of Harvard.
 The company went public in 2012.
-Today Facebook is the largest social networking site; it had 901 million monthly active users as of March 31, 2012.
+Today Facebook is the largest social networking site; it had more than 1.1 billion monthly active users as of June 2014.
 Specialized collaborative social media projects such as Wikipedia, launched in 2001, only went mainstream in the last 15 years when people sought to create free repositories of information that could be continuously updated.

 Great technological innovations in the last decade made it easier for Internet users to post photos and video and created strong interest in sites that let users share and comment on photographs and videos posted by others.
 Content communities such as Flickr (launched in 2004) and YouTube (2005) became immensely popular destinations.